pydanny/daniel.feldroy.com/posts/2012-02-why-i-like-capoeira.md

 **Henrique Bastos said on 2012-02-08**

 Very cool!
-Art brings balance to our cientific minds.
+Art brings balance to our scientific minds.